bhisaac/5eFP/5eFP-SRD.md

 **_Bonus Cantrip._** When you choose this circle, you learn one additional druid cantrip of your choice.

-**_Natural Recovery_ (cooldown).** You can regain some of your magical energy by sitting in meditation and communing with nature.
+**_Natural Recovery_ (Cooldown).** You can regain some of your magical energy by sitting in meditation and communing with nature.
 You gain LEVEL mana when you finish a rest.

 **_Circle Spells._** Your mystical connection to the land infuses you with the ability to cast certain spells.
 You gain access to circle spells connected to the land where you became a druid.
 Choose that land—arctic, coast, desert, forest, grassland, mountain, or swamp—and consult the associated list of spells.